pshdev0/assembly-sub-compiler/README.md

 Getting started:
 ---

+You can create a New project in the IDE or do it manually:

 * Create a new `ROOT` folder to store your assembly project files.
 * Source assembly `.asm` files should be stored in `ROOT/src/`.